The Difference Between a Mosquito Bite VS Bed Bug Bite

 Other Bug Bites That Look Like Mosquito Bites

-There are other bites that look similarly to mosquito and bed bug bites.
-Fire ants, mites, fleas, and tick bites can looks very similarly to each other.
+There are other bites that look similar to mosquito and bed bug bites.
+Fire ants, mites, fleas, and tick bites can look very similar to each other.
 If you’re unsure about what kind of infestation you have, call an exterminator to assess the problem.
 An exterminator will normally offer a free consultation, so there’s no worry if it’s something minor like mosquitos.